EFFECTIVE ZONAL ISOLATION IN THE PERMIAN

 Overall, there were no down-hole tags during the cleanout run.
 While a few plugs had one-or two-minute drill times, our onsite E&P representatives were confident these were sand bridges.

-The Stinger rose to the challenge by successfully conveying to depth; anchoring, sealing and deploying from the setting sequence; properly acting as a barrier during multi-stage stimulation; and predictably degrading according to wellbore characteristics.
+The Stinger rose to the challenge by successfully conveying to depth and isolating the frac during a multi-stage stimulation; predictably degrading in challenging wellbore characteristics.

-All of the tools successfully held pressure without any slippage, enabling successful fracs in all 10 stages.
-The plugs fully dissolved within the specified timeframe and enabled the operator to begin drill outs shortly after frac completion, during which no parts from the plugs returned to surface.
+All of the tools successfully held pressure without any slippage, enabling successful fracs in all 123 stages.
+The plugs fully dissolved within the specified timeframe and enabled the operator to begin drillouts shortly after frac completion, during which no parts from the plugs returned to surface.

-By using dissolvable plugs instead of traditional composites, the operator was able to avoid high-risk drill outs at the furthest lengths of the wellbore, which helped minimize non-productive time and enabled the operator to bring hydrocarbons to surface faster.
+By using dissolvable plugs instead of traditional composites, the operator was able to avoid high-risk clean-out runs at the furthest lengths of the wellbore, which helped minimize non-productive time and enabled the operator to bring hydrocarbons to surface faster.

 Get To Know Stinger